MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/bookmarks-support.md

 # Add bookmark support to visuals in Power BI reports

 With Power BI report bookmarks, you can capture and save a configured view of a report page.
+You can then go back to this view quickly and easily whenever you want.
 The bookmark saves the entire configuration, including selections and filters.

 For more information about bookmarks, see [Use bookmarks to share insights and build stories in Power BI](../../create-reports/desktop-bookmarks.md).